You want to learn how to be a better lover, and we have compiled the best tips for you from over 21 books and 36 articles online about the subject.

 Mindset #5: Use an expanded toolkit

-If you want to be a better love to your wife, you want to use your hands together with your genitals.
+If you want to love your wife better, you want to use your hands together with your genitals.

 So how about directing your focus into a) what you do with your penis and b) how you use other parts of your body to please your wife?

 In addition, you can awaken your sexual powers using energy practices like tantra.
 Not only can you learn how to experience a full-body orgasm yourself, but you also give it to your partner by channeling this energy.

 4 Mindsets to Become a Better Lover to my Husband – For Her